-During his recent Paleo(fx) presentation, Dr. Daniel Kalish said, “Psychological stress and physical stress are virtually indistinguishable in the body.”
+During his 2012 Paleo(fx) presentation, Dr. Daniel Kalish said, “Psychological stress and physical stress are virtually indistinguishable in the body.”
 We wanted to give him a standing ovation for that.
-What does that mean, in terms of hormesis and our Health Equation?
+So what does that mean, in terms of hormesis and our Health Equation?
 If you’ve got a ton of psychological stress, that costs you something.
 It costs you recovery capacity.
 It cuts into your reserves.
 In fact, being chronically psychologically stressed is probably more damaging than overtraining or under-sleeping, though those are obviously poor behaviors, too.

 Think about your own life.
 Ask yourself if your “dose” of a stressor is appropriate for your context.
-There are lots of examples of stressors: intermittent fasting, high-intensity exercise, under-eating, cold showers or acute exposure to cold, caffeine intake, eating extremely hot peppers… the list is long.
+There are lots of examples of stressors: intermittent fasting, high-intensity exercise, under-eating, cold showers or acute exposure to cold, sleep restriction, caffeine intake, eating extremely hot peppers… the list is long.

 A “stressor” isn’t necessarily a bad thing – but the application of that stressor in that dose in a context already saturated with a high stress load may be detrimental to your health.* If you’re a parent with an infant (and thus some degree of sleep deprivation/disturbance), a busy job, and some financial stress, do you think the net effect of getting out of bed at 5:00 AM five days a week to do high-intensity exercise is positive?
 Likely not.
 (If we just described your life, please… just stay in bed.)